lpembleton/confetti/README.md

    --outPrefix <output-prefix>
 ```

+To skip fastp trimming just add `--skip_fastp` to the run command

 ## Pipeline Output
 The pipeline outputs genetic variants and associated genotype calls in vcf and gvcf format along with a MultiQC report.